Last updated January 29th, 2019. Please help and share this page. This page helps me keep this blog free for you to use - thanks!

 Check apple's refurbished computers.
 I've bought almost all of my macs from their refurbished list on their website.
 This link is always on the very bottom of the apple home page in very small text.

-Hi-Speed USB 2.0 Type A to Mini B Cable 2 Pack $10 For shooting tethered, you must have cables to hook up your camera to your computer.
+Hi-Speed USB 2.0 Type A to Mini B Cable 2 Pack $11 For shooting tethered, you must have cables to hook up your camera to your computer.
 PLEASE look at your camera, or google it to find out what cable interface you need.
 This cable is for using with the older apple machines.

 Canon Remote Cable $47 You will also need to get a remote cable for your camera.
 You need to put your camera on a tripod, and use this cable to take the picture.
 You don't want to touch your camera during the exposure or you can have motion blur on your shot.